pikhosh/docs/docs/transactions.md

 # Transactions

-In Isar, a transaction combines multiple database operations in a single unit of work.
+In Isar, transactions combines multiple database operations in a single unit of work.
 Most interactions with Isar implicitly use transactions.
 Read & write access in Isar is [ACID](http://en.wikipedia.org/wiki/ACID) compliant.
+Transactions are automatically rolled back if an error occurs.

 ## Explicit transactions